-- Staffing changes reflect the following: - o Addition of 3.0 Professional positions to meet student mental health needs. - o Transfer of a 1.0 Professional position to Chief Academic Officer (0304). - Other Charges reflect a reduction to constrain the budget in light of funding challenges.
+- Staffing changes reflect the following: - Addition of 3.0 Professional positions to meet student mental health needs. - Transfer of a 1.0 Professional position to Chief Academic Officer (0304). - This program continues the current level of service in FY 2019.